zeegy99/zeegy99/README.md

 ## Hi there 👋

+My name is Fred and I'm a computer scientist interested in all things Python & Data Science!

+- 🔭 I’m currently working on a kpop face identifier using HuggingFace
+- 🌱 I recently built a website to buy pen-spinning pens
+- 👯 I’m looking to collaborate on YouTube videos!
+Send ideas to zeegy609@gmail.com

 <!--
 **zeegy99/zeegy99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.